Top 10 Must-See Landmarks in Bali

 Gunung Kawi: Ancient Royal Tombs

 Gunung Kawi, nestled in the lush green valley of the Pakerisan River, is one of Bali’s most enigmatic historic sites.
 This ancient complex features ten rock-cut shrines, known as candi, which are believed to be the tombs of Udayana dynasty kings and queens.
-To reach Gunung Kawi, you’ll descend a series of stone steps, passing through picturesque rice terraces and tropical forest.
+To reach Gunung Kawi, you’ll descend a series of stone steps, passing through picturesque rice terraces and tropical forests.
 The journey to the site is as enchanting as the destination itself.
 Once you arrive, the serene and mystical atmosphere of Gunung Kawi will captivate you.
 The intricate carvings and the natural beauty of the surroundings make it a truly unique landmark in Bali.

 Bajra Sandhi Monument: Honoring the Struggle

 The Bajra Sandhi Monument, located in Denpasar, is a tribute to the Balinese people’s struggle for independence.
 This impressive structure, shaped like a traditional Balinese bell (bajra), is surrounded by beautiful gardens and a serene park.
 Inside, you’ll find dioramas and exhibits that detail Bali’s history, from prehistoric times to the fight for independence.
 Climb to the top of the monument for panoramic views of Denpasar and the surrounding area.
-Visiting Bajra Sandhi is not only an educational experience but also a chance to appreciate the island’s enduring spirit and resilience.
+Visiting Bajra Sandhi is an educational experience and a chance to appreciate the island’s enduring spirit and resilience.

 Tirta Gangga: A Royal Water Palace